weecology/website/content/authors/akash-goel/_index.md

   url: http://ducic.ac.in

 # Short bio (displayed in user profile at end of posts)
-bio: Currently SDE, Amazon Web Services
+bio: Currently **Software Engineer at Amazon**.
+Weecology Google Summer of Code Student

 # Project summary to display on homepage.
-summary : "Currently Software Development Engineer, Amazon.
-Former Undergrad Software Developer"
+summary : Currently **Software Engineer at Amazon**.
+Weecology Google Summer of Code Student

 education:
   courses: